Mitchell Krueger: Professional career

+Ranked No. 140, he entered the main draw 2024 Hangzhou Open, as a lucky loser, into the second round, after the late withdrawal of third seed Tomás Martín Etcheverry, getting a first round bye.

 World TeamTennis

 Mitchell enters his second season with World TeamTennis in 2020, after making his debut with the Philadelphia Freedoms in 2019.
 It was announced he joined the Springfield Lasers during the 2020 WTT season that began on July 12.